xmartlabs/xmartlabs.github.io/_posts/2016-03-07-networking-with-rxswift.md

 * It works with both classes and structs.
 * It allows us to define optional properties.
 * It is statically typed and secure.
-Any error that may happens in the parsing chain will be returned with a descriptive and helpful message.
+Any error that may happen in the parsing chain will be returned with a descriptive and helpful message.
 * Adding custom transformations is quite simple.

-### 1. Alamofire wrapper
+### 1. Networking library wrapper

-We are going to start by creating the class `NetworkManager` that encapsulates all the access to Alamofire.
+We are going to start by creating the class `NetworkManager` which will encapsulate all the access to Alamofire.
 Its main purpose is to keep all calls to Alamofire in a single place and adding generic behavior that will be reused in all networking calls.
 It also defines its own Alamofire.Manager instance with custom configurations.

 {% highlight swift %}